White Hat SEO Techniques That You Can Use Right Now (2018 Update)

 The idea is to not let your traffic hit your page and leave never to return again like some scene out of a bad romance movie.

-We want to funnel our visitors to our other channels as well to accomplish the following along the way:
+We want to funnel our visitors to multiple channels to accomplish the following:

-- Be able to remarket our brand and blog posts.
+- Be able to re market our brand, blog posts, and products.

 - Sell said visitors up the value ladder in case they don’t initially opt in from one of our initial funnels.

-- Most importantly, have traffic that we can control.
+- Have traffic that we can control.
+AKA: ASSETS!!!